dane-johnson/couch/roadmap.md

 I think a scene tree like the one in Godot would be cool

 I keep switching scripting languages, can I make it so it's programmable in many languages, switchable via command line?

+### Windows Compatible
+I want to be able to build this for Windows
+- I have no clue what that entails
+- CMake?
+- How to run SWIG on windows?